 A flexible batsman batting usually at number 5 or 6, strengthened the Windies line-up at the core.
 While Chanderpaul is remembered for his sloth play, he charismatically scored a 69-ball century in 2003 – the third fastest of the date.
 Taking note of his excellent batting, it’s no surprise that we find the 15th spot for scoring hundreds in international cricket.

 Details of 18th highest centuries in all formats

 After 3 years of international debut, the hitman relieved his willow to score his maiden ODI century against Zimbabwe.
 When Dhoni pushed him up the ladder to open alongside Dhawan in the 2013 Champions Trophy, Sharma showed his true colors.
-From there, he chose the elite Aussie attack to smash back to back centuries and cement his place at the top.
+From there, he chose the elite Aussie attack to smash back-to-back centuries and cement his place at the top.

 A decade since his maiden century, Rohit today is considered among the best batsmen in the world.
 Breaking international records, playing instrumental innings one after the other, Sharma has equaled Yousuf at a very young age.
-His future looks bright and Indian opening strong as ever.
-With this, he currently holds the 18th spot for scoring most hundreds in international cricket.
+His future looks bright and Indian opening is as strong as ever.
+With this, he currently holds the 18th spot for scoring hundreds in international cricket.